Best WordPress Security Practices for Multiple Client Sites (2026)

 3. The Smart Business Move: The Retainer

-- Steady Income: Monthly retainer fees give your agency stable, predictable income, which is crucial for growth.
+- Monthly retainer fees provide your agency with steady, predictable income, which is important for growth.

-- Asset Protection: By managing the technical side, you become the primary guardian of the client’s website, which is their most important digital asset.
-This makes your agency impossible to replace.
+- When you handle the technical side, you become the main guardian of your client’s website, their most valuable digital asset.
+This makes your agency much harder to replace.

 - Simple Sale: Instead of selling complex tools or one-time fixes, you simply sell the result: guaranteed uptime, expert protection, and the assurance the client needs to focus only on running their business.

-By selling security as a mandatory operational service, you turn technical tasks into a reliable source of income and build strong relationships by using best WordPress security practices for multiple client sites.
+By selling security as a mandatory operational service, you turn technical tasks into a reliable source of income.

 FAQs on Best WordPress Security Practices for Multiple Client Sites